LinusLinusDev/Post-quantum-crypto/README.md

 ---

-Implementation of the GHH-Cryptosystem using the HNF as public key.
+Implementation of the GGH-Cryptosystem using the HNF as public key.

 ---